-Dis play Contents

-Status OFF The monitoring function is stopped.

-ON The monitoring function is running j .

-Name shaX Virtual interface name

-This name can be identified in the definition and will be displayed in the definition in the same way even after renaming the virtual interface.
+Dis play Contents Status OFF The monitoring function is stopped.
+ON The monitoring function is running The monitoring function is running.
+Name shaX Virtual interface name This name can be identified in the definition and will be displayed in the definition in the same way even after renaming the virtual interface.
 VLAN • Items of "u/t" are displayed.

-Primary Target get Displays the IP address or host name of the primary monitoring destination.
-Displays the status primary monitoring destination in parenthesis.
+Primary Target Displays the IP address or host nam primary monitoring destination in J ne of the primary monitoring destination.
+Displays the status of the parenthesis.
 ON Displayed when HUB monitoring is normal.

 Display Contents WAIT Displayed when HUB monitoring is waiting to be executed.
 FAIL Displayed when an error has been detected in HUB monitoring but not yet recovered.
 STOP Displayed when HUB monitoring is suspended.
 CUT Displayed when the NIC has been disconnected.
 This is displayed after a temporary disconnection by the "hanetnic delete" command.
 Displayed when HUB monitoring is not running.
 Secondary Target Displays the IP address or host nar secondary monitoring destination ne of the secondary monitoring destination.
 Displays the status of the in parenthesis.
 ON Displayed when HUB monitoring is normal.
-WAIT Displayed when HUB monitoring is waiting to be executed FAIL Displayed when an error has been detected in HUB monitoring but not yet recovered.
+WAIT Displayed when HUB monitoring is waiting to be executed.
+FAIL Displayed when an error has been detected in HUB monitoring but not yet recovered.
 STOP Displayed when HUB monitoring is suspended.
 CUT Displayed when the NIC has been disconnected.
 This is displayed after a temporary disconnection by the "hanetnic delete" command.
 Displayed when HUB monitoring is not running.
 Patrol Displays the monitoring status by the standby patrol.
 ACTIVE Displayed when standby patrol is normal.
 FAIL Displayed when standby patrol is detecting an error.
 STOP Displayed when standby patrol is suspended.